fosskers/aura/book/src/configuration.md

 # Configuring Aura

-For certain settings we use all the time (e.g. language, build paths, etc.), Aura is configurable via `~/.config/aura/config.toml`.
+For certain settings we use all the time (e.g. language, build paths, etc.), Aura is configurable via `~/.config/aura/config.toml` in the [TOML format](https://en.wikipedia.org/wiki/TOML).
 This file, with sensible defaults, can be generated via:

 ```
 aura conf --gen > ~/.config/aura/config.toml